 “Hmm,” I said.
-“I didn’t realize that little camera adds so much heft to my bag.”
+“I didn’t realize that little camera weighed that much.”

 I popped the battery out and went to put it in the charger.
 I looked at my power strip.
 Six chargers.
 Impressive for a strip that only has 6 plugs.

-This being a Canon battery, I tried putting it in the first Canon charger on the strip.
+This being a Panasonic battery, I tried putting it in the first Panasonic charger on the strip.
 It didn’t fit.
-I tried the next but it didn’t fit there either, which shouldn’t have surprised me because it was Panasonic and this was a Canon battery, but who can read black lettering on a black charger in dim light anyhow?
+I tried the next one, but it didn’t fit there either, which shouldn’t have surprised me because it was Olympus charger and this was a Panasonic battery, but who can read black lettering on a black charger in dim light anyhow?

 There was one charger in the strip I hadn’t tried.
 Unsurprisingly, the battery popped right into place.
-I looked around and realized I have two more Olympus chargers nearby and an off brand charger whose purpose I do not recall.
+I looked around and realized I have two extra Olympus chargers nearby and an off-brand charger whose purpose I do not recall.
 The chargers in this group each attach to one arm of an octopus splitter.
-With a wrinkle of concern, I realized I had another little camera on the way and no room for a charger.
-I was going to have to add another strip.
+With a wrinkle of concern, I realized I had no room for another charger and sure as the sun will rise, I am sure to need one.
 I wondered where I could possibly put it.
-Things are getting crowded in the electrical part of the office.

 Epiphany.
 Bong.
 Whack.

-I have a lot of cameras, computers, tablets, readers, telephones, printers, transmitters, routers, modems, Roku, DVD players and music making thingies.
-I don’t even know how many there are.
+I have a lot of cameras, computers, tablets, readers, telephones, printers, transmitters, routers, modems, Roku, DVD players, etc. I don’t even know how many there are.
 I don’t even know where I’ve put them all.
 Or if they work.
-They have accumulated while my back was turned.
-There are all the old ones I used until I got newer ones.
-Then there are the back ups I never use, but have in case a piece of equipment fails.
+They have accumulated.
+There are the old ones I used until I got newer ones.
+Then there are the backups I never use, but have in case a piece of equipment fails.
 Spare telephones, extra cameras.
 Even a couple of miscellaneous computers.

 Everything uses batteries including items that plug into a socket somewhere and most things seem to need a WiFi feed.
 No room is exempt, from kitchen to bedroom.
 We have electronic toothbrushes in our bathrooms.
 After even the briefest power outage, my entire house starts blinking.

-Night is lit up by the soft glow of red, blue and green LEDs.
+The night is lit by the soft glow of red, blue, and green LEDs.
 It’s never fully dark or entirely silent.
-Everything flickers, whirrs and buzzes, beeps and dings.
-The telephones variously whoop, bong or play obnoxiously loud music.
+Everything flickers, whirrs, buzzes, clicks, beeps, and dings.
+The telephones variously whoop, bong, or play obnoxious music.
 Even my wallpaper (the stuff on the computer, not the walls in the kitchen) makes splashing sounds as my virtual dolphins leap in an electronic sea.

 My universe collapses in the face of a power outage.
 Nothing works if the power’s down.
 I am slavishly devoted to technology and the thought of having no electricity for even a brief period makes me shiver with dread.